New Egypt, New Jersey: Community

 The community has a volunteer fire station, a first aid station, and a police department.
 New Egypt is also home to the New Egypt Historical Society, a clay race track called the New Egypt Speedway, and the Plumsted Branch of the Ocean County Library system.

 The town also includes several Christian religious centers, Assumption Roman Catholic Church, Bethel AME Church, Bible Baptist Church, Church of Christ, Iglesia Ni Cristo, Kingdom Hall of Jehovah's Witnesses, New Egypt United Methodist Church, Plumsted Presbyterian Church, the Christian Fellowship Church of New Egypt, and the Church of Jesus Christ of Latter-day Saints.
 Oakford Lake is located in the middle of the town.
 In the early 1900s the location thrived as a tourist and vacation attraction.

 New Egypt also has a recreation center which includes four baseball fields, a football field, two softball fields, and a basketball court and three small fields used for tee ball.

 McGuire Air Force Base is immediately south of New Egypt.

 Demographics

+New Egypt was listed as an unincorporated community in the 1950 U.S. census; and then as a census designated place in the 1980 U.S. census.